Rufus G. King III: Early life and career

 After graduating law school, King entered private practice.
 He was an associate at Karr & Greensfelder from 1971 to 1973 and then spent four years as a solo practitioner.
 In 1977, he formed a partnership with his father, King & King, which in 1979 became King & Newmyer and then merged into Berliner & Maloney in 1983.
 His practice included both civil and criminal litigation.

 Judicial service

 In 1984, King was nominated and confirmed to be a judge on the Superior Court of the District of Columbia.
 He served in most divisions of the court but primarily in the Civil Division, of which he became presiding judge in 1997.

 In 2000, King was named chief judge of the court.
 In that capacity, he worked to restructure the Family Division into a separate Family Court.
 He was reelected chief judge without opposition in 2004 and stepped down in 2008.
+Stanley Woodward served as a law clerk for him.
 The Washington Post credited him with improving court operations and improving public access to information, including by creating the court's first website.
 In 2008, King took senior status and began working in alternative dispute resolution with the McCammon Group.